haowulab/haowulab.github.io/index.md

 degree in Biostatistics from
 <a href="http://www.biostat.jhsph.edu">Johns Hopkins University</a>,
 under the guidances of professors
-<a href="http://rafalab.jhsph.edu">Rafael Irizarry</a> and
+<a href="http://rafalab.github.io/">Rafael Irizarry</a> and
 <a href="http://www.biostat.jhsph.edu/~hji">Hongkai Ji</a>.
-Before that I worked as a software engineer at several different organizations.
+I become an associate professor (with tenure) in September 2016.
 <p>
 [ <a href="bio.html">Hao Wu's short biography</a> ]  [ <a href="../assets/wu-cv.pdf">CV in pdf</a> ]